How to Plan a Trip to Phuket in 2026: Tips From our Multiple Visits

 Phuket Town

-The streets of Phuket Town are filled with vibrant, colourful architecture and are rich in history.
-You’ll be able to enjoy night markets on the weekend and an exuberant local party scene in the evenings.
-We have stayed at both The Memory of On On Hotel and Casa Blaca Boutique Hotel and I would highly recommend either for location, comfort and service.
+We’ve stayed at both The Memory of On On Hotel and Casa Blanca Boutique Hotel and I would highly recommend either for location, comfort and service.

 Read our full guide on where to stay in Phuket for more detailed advice